Metalymph/zig-snippets/README.md

 ### Notes on v.2.0.0 +

-Some snippets are been completly refactored to improve coding speed, others are been removed since ZLS can provides an ergonomic and always updated version of them.
+Some snippets are been completly refactored to improve coding speed, others are been removed since ZLS provides an ergonomic and always updated version of them.
-I hope you'll like it and ***Enjoy coding faster!*** :fire: with this.
+I hope you'll like it and ***Enjoy coding faster!*** with this.

 Main language: